Taman Akshaan

-Taman Akshaan (formerly Thaman Kumar) is an Indian film actor, who has worked predominantly in the Tamil industry.
+Taman Akshaan (formerly Thaman Kumar) is an Indian film actor, who has worked in the Tamil industry.

 Career

 Taman Akshaan was signed up for a film titled London Maappillai in 2011 to debut alongside actress Joshna Fernando, but the film failed to finish production, and thus his first release became the thriller Aachariyangal (2012).
 He replaced Vikram Prabhu in Sneha Britto's Sattam Oru Iruttarai after a successful audition and featured in the lead role opposite Bindu Madhavi and Piaa Bajpai.
 The film, a remake of the yesteryear film of the same name, was released with little publicity and failed at the box office, with a critic noting "Thaman Kumar showed signs of confidence".
 He is next seen in the comedy Summa Nachunu Irukku (2013).
 Taman Akshaan starred in the village drama Sethu Boomi (2015).
 In 2018, he appeared in horror anthology 6 Athiyayam.
 His next films was the thriller Nethra (2019).

 Taman Akshaan is essaying the role of Chinrasu in the Tamil serial Vanathai Pola.
 He also featured in a role in films like Ayothi (2023).
 His next film was the investigative thriller Oru Nodi (2024).
 It was followed by two horror films, Park (2024) and Jenma Natchathiram (2025).